 Do you want to publish your new novel to the Kindle store?
 Have you thought about creating an eBook for the iPad?
-If you’ve been wondering about how you can create and publish your own eBook, here are some suggestions to get you started.
+This is a worthy medium, as more people are getting into tablet devices.
+In fact, some schools even offer laptops and iPads to their students to aid in their studies, adding to the number of tablet owners.
+If you’ve been wondering about how you can create and publish your own eBook for this growing base of users, here are some suggestions to get you started.

 1.)
 Use iBooks Author for iPad eBooks

 This free app is available in the Mac App Store and will let you create stunning eBooks for the iPad with image galleries, videos, interactive diagrams, 3D objects and more.
 You can start off with a pre-designed template and then drag and drop your content into the book, adding widgets and animations along the way.